-3.1 Static Timing Analysis
+3.1.
+Static Timing Analysis

-Schedulability analysis for hard real-time systems requires that WCET be safely bounded in order to ensure feasibility of scheduling a taskset for a given scheduling policy, such as rate-monotone and earliest-deadline-first scheduling [Liu and Layland 1973].
-If the execution time of a task were obtained through dynamic timing analysis based on experimental or trace-driven approaches, these values would not provide a safe bound of the WCET [Wegener and Mueller 2001].
-On the one side, it is difficult to determine the worst-case input set even for moderately complex tasks that would exhibit the WCET and to perform exhaustive testing over the entire input space is infeasible, except for trivial cases.
+Schedulability analysis for hard real-time systems requires that the worst-case execution time (WCET) be safely bounded in order to ensure feasibility of scheduling a task set for a given scheduling policy, such as rate-monotone and earliest-deadline-first scheduling [15].
+If the execution time of a task were obtained through dynamic timing analysis based on experimental or trace-driven approaches, these values would not provide a safe bound of the WCET [22].
+On the one side, it is difficult to determine the worst-case input set even for moderately complex tasks that would exhibit the WCET, and to perform exhaustive testing over the entire input space is infeasible except for trivial cases.
 On the other side, even if the worst-case input set was known, the interaction between the software and hardware might cause the task to exhibit its WCET for a different input set.
 The cause of this behavior is architectural complexity, such as complex pipelines and caching mechanisms.

-Static timing analysis is a viable alternative to dynamic timing analysis and, while various static approaches have been studied, we will constrain ourselves to one such toolset without loss of generality [Healy et al. 1999; Mueller 2000; White et al. 1999].
+Static timing analysis is a viable alternative to dynamic timing analysis, and while various static approaches have been studied, we will constrain ourselves to one such toolset without loss of generality [11, 17, 23].
 The WCET bounds obtained by static timing analysis provide a guaranteed upper bound on the computation time of a task.
 Static timing analysis performs the equivalent of a traversal over all execution paths to determine timing information independent of a program trace and without tracking values or program variables.
-Loop bodies only require a few traversals to determine the worst-case behavior of the entire loop because of an efficient fixed-point approach.
+Loop bodies only require a few traversals to determine the worst-case behavior of the entire loop due to an efficient fixed-point approach.
 As the execution paths are traversed, the behavior of the architectural components along the execution paths is captured.
-The paths are composed to form loops, functions, and, ultimately, the entire application to calculate both WCEC and WCET.
+The paths are composed to form loops, functions and ultimately the entire application to calculate both WCEC and WCET.